Description

 Parameters

-location_expr: The location of the external data.format_expr: the file format clause, written asFORMAT (...)orformat (...)(case-insensitive for keywords).
+location_expr: The location of the external data.format_expr: The file format clause, written asFORMAT (...)orformat (...)(case-insensitive for keywords).
 The parentheses enclose a comma-separated list of format options.
 Mandatory is theTYPE = '<file type>'item, where<file type>is a string literal that can be'CSV','PARQUET', or'ORC'.
-The semantics and default values of each option are consistent with those in theformat_type_optionsclause of CREATE EXTERNAL TABLE.
-InFILES, you can use either the uppercase form (e.g.,FIELD_DELIMITER) or the lowercase underscore form (e.g.,field_delimiter) from the documentation external table syntax; both are equivalent.pattern_expr: Optional.
+The semantics and default values of each option are consistent with theformat_type_optionsclause of CREATE EXTERNAL TABLE.
+InFILES, you can use either the uppercase form (e.g.,FIELD_DELIMITER) or the lowercase underscore form (e.g.,field_delimiter) from the external table syntax; both are equivalent.pattern_expr: Optional.
 Filters files by file name pattern.

 Common options in format(...)